Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 Go to [VMD Guide by Tianyu](../RDME/vmd_guide.md) and complete step 1.
 > [!WARNING]
-Use 16 CPUS and 64GB of RAM.
+Use 16 CPUS, 64GB of RAM, and 2 GPUs.
 >

 Now that you are in the graphical user interface, open a terminal and go to your `data` folder: